greenhas/spg_website/content/Communities/the-christian-symbolism-of-the-name-mormon.md

 ---
+type: ["macro"]
 date: 2023-09-15T11:15:51-04:00
 title: "the Christian symbolism of the name 'Mormon'"
-tags: ["macro","Communities","Christianity","Mormon","waters of Mormon","Mormonism","The Church of Jesus Christ of Latter-day Saints","Alma","Limhi","Mosiah","Book of Mormon","redemption"]
+tags: ["Christianity","Mormon","waters of Mormon","Mormonism","The Church of Jesus Christ of Latter-day Saints","Alma","Limhi","Mosiah","Book of Mormon","redemption"]
 ---

 ## preface